alex1701c/EmojiRunner/README.md

 This plugin allows you to search, copy and  paste emojis/symbols.

 Additionally you can configure favourites, set the unicode version and enable/disable categories.
+If you don't have colorful emojis please try the solution from https://github.com/alex1701c/EmojiRunner/issues/1/

 ### Required Dependencies